How to become a nutritionist or dietitian: My career journey and honest advice

 I started sharing photos of my food and ideas on social media – even if my photographing was average and my spelling was terrible (Thank goodness for Grammarly, which I now rely on).

 I taught myself how to write a press release, blog posts and articles.
-I practised photographing food, cooking and developing recipes… and slowly got better.
+I practiced photographing food, cooking and developing recipes… and slowly got better.

 I learned about SEO, hashtags and integration of lots of software that I use to run my business (even though I don’t consider myself particularly ‘tecchy’).